 Time flies—especially when you’re trying to get things done.
 In order to be successful in business and in life, you have to actively manage your time so it doesn’t simply slip away.
 But doing so is easier said than done.
 We’re hardwired to be distracted.
 With all of our senses in play, it’s hard to keep from being pulled away from essential activities by new and interesting stimuli: the birds chirping in the tree outside, the lyrics of the song playing softly on your iPod, the smell of coffee wafting out of the shop down the street, even that funny web video that’s just a new browser window away.

-Below you’ll find 10 ways to manage your time better in order to push through distractions and get things done.
+Try these 10 ways to help you manage your time better so you can push through distractions and get things done.

 1) Make To-Do Lists